This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - abuse of dominance leads to a fine ranging from €30,000 to €300,000.

 As per a new law (May 2016), criminal violations in case of horizontal violations (cartels) are eliminated in case of leniency or settlement (see below section), provided that the accused undertakings have paid off any fines imposed by the HCC.

 Decisions issued by the HCC are, at the first stage, subject to appeal before the competent administrative court of appeal.
 The court examines both the legality and the substance of the decision, which may be annulled in total or in part.
-This includes the reduction of the fine (if any), something that is not at all unusual.
+This includes the reduction of the fine (if any), something which is not at all unusual.
 On the contrary, annulment of the decision is not as frequent, and in many cases this is because of technicalities owing to the inability of the HCC to strictly adhere to administrative procedural rules.

 The appeal does not suspend the payment of the fine imposed or the enforcement of other conditions or remedies imposed by the opposed decision.
 The court, however, may suspend enforcement, totally or in part, conditionally or unconditionally, in extreme cases such as a clearly unfounded decision or the complete inability of the undertaking or undertakings to pay the fine.
-A provision – strongly contested as unconstitutional – limits the authority of the court to suspend the fine by 80 per cent.
+A provision - strongly contested as unconstitutional - limits the authority of the court to suspend the fine by 80%.

 The decision of the Appellate Court is subject to appeal (cassation) before the Supreme Administrative Court for legal reasons only (wrong application of the law assuming as correct the factual basis accepted or dictum not supported by reasoned arguments).
 The law also allows the suspension of the contested decision of the Appellate Court by the Supreme Administrative Court.